Janina R. Galler

 In 1984, Galler published Nutrition and Behavior, part 3 in a 5-volume series, Human Nutrition: A Comprehensive Treatise.
 Galler has authored more than 200 publications and has edited two books on nutrition and behavior.

 She also is a researcher in Pediatric Gastroenterology and Nutrition at the Massachusetts General Hospital and the Center for the Developing Child of Harvard University.
 She was previously a Senior Scientist at the Judge Baker Children's Center of Harvard Medical School in Boston's Longwood Medical Area.

 Galler received more than 30 years of uninterrupted research support from the National Institutes of Health.
-During her career, she served as a member and chairperson of the National Advisory Council of the Eunice K. Shriver National Institutes of Child Health and Development (NICHHD) and was a member of the NIH Directors Advisory Council.
+During her career, she served as a member and chairperson of the National Advisory Council of the Eunice K. Shriver National Institutes of Child Health and Development (NICHD) and was a member of the NIH Directors Advisory Council.
 She was also President of the Albert Einstein College of Medicine Alumni Association (2016-2020).